Directed Homophily-Aware Graph Neural Network: Methodology

 \subsection{Homophily-aware gated message passing}

 As presented in the previous sections, the homophily ratio could vary in the backward and forward directions, and the homophily ratio is not strictly decreasing in all datasets.

-Therefore, to capture fluctuations in local homophily and gaps between forward and backward directions simultaneously, we introduce a homophily-aware gated message-passing mechanism, as defined in Eq. (\ref{eq:mp}), while the gating strategy at the combination step is inspired by Ordered GNN \citep{song2023ordered}.
+Therefore, to capture fluctuations in local homophily and gaps between forward and backward directions simultaneously, we introduce a homophily-aware gated message-passing mechanism, as defined in Eq. (\ref{eq:mp}).
 In each aggregation layer, a separate gating vector is updated with a homophily-aware resettable (HAR) combination module alongside the node embeddings (shown in Figure~\ref{fig:framework}b), modulating the influence of forward messages from the neighborhood in a node-specific manner.

-where $\text{cumax}_{\leftarrow}(\cdot) = \text{cumsum}_{\leftarrow}(\text{softmax}(\cdot))$ denotes a composite operation that applies the softmax function followed by a cumulative sum.
-The subscript $\leftarrow$ indicates that the accumulation proceeds in a reverse (right-to-left) direction. $\mathbf{W}^{(l)}$ and $\mathbf{b}^{(l)}$ are the learnable weight and bias term in the multilayer perceptron (MLP) layer, $||$ stands for concatenation, and $\circ$ denotes element-wise multiplication.
+where $\text{cumax}_{\rightarrow}(\cdot) = \text{cumsum}_{\rightarrow}(\text{softmax}(\cdot))$ denotes a composite operation that applies the softmax function followed by a cumulative sum.
+The subscript $\rightarrow$ indicates that the accumulation proceeds in a left-to-right direction. $\mathbf{W}^{(l)}$ and $\mathbf{b}^{(l)}$ are the learnable weight and bias term in the multilayer perceptron (MLP) layer, $||$ stands for concatenation, and $\circ$ denotes element-wise multiplication.
 The first equation represents the aggregation step in the message-passing layer, while the remaining three equations define the combination step.

 The gating vector is updated using a Gated Recurrent Unit (GRU)-inspired resettable gating mechanism, which enables selective resetting of its values.
 The reset gate $\mathbf{r}_v^{(l)}$ is computed via an MLP conditioned on the current preliminary gating vector $\mathbf{\hat{g}}_v^{(l)}$ and the previous gating vector $\mathbf{\tilde{g}}_v^{(l-1)}$: